Nikki Mattei

 During my time with Greenscents, I built up a strong relationship with the Beauty & Wellbeing team at the Soil Association and know many of the brands who are active in that space.
 As a result of that, I set up collaborations with a number of well-known organic businesses.

 I have worked in wide range of mainly consumer-facing industries.
 When I moved on from live events, I worked in the fashion industry before joining my husband to run his landscaping business.
 Alongside my breast health work, I spent 4 years with campaigning organisation Fashion Revolution.
 The fashion industry has many connections with the beauty industry as well as sharing many of the same challenges.
 The hospitality industry is another industry which aims to inspire and is starting to address single use plastic and chemicals used inside properties.
-I freelanced for sustainable tourism company, Wayaj, to re-evaluate their brand, launch their new online booking engine, Alight, whilst developing content such as blogs and webinars .
-This broad experience means that I have seen the best sustainable solutions in a number of different industries.
-I can share this knowledge and best practice with you.
+I have also become a sustainability advocate and freelance marketing director for a number of businesses within the tourism industry.

 logo for chartered marketer for chartered institute of marketing